DimitarGrozev5/nexgen-exam-task/README.md

 ## Tech Stack

 The project is build using _create-react-app_.
 Component styling is handled with the build in _css modules_.
-No external libraries are used.
+No third party libraries are used.

 The App posts data to a _post bin_ - [HookBin](https://hookbin.com/)